A multi bet combines a series of single bets into one wager, the odds multiply with each additional leg of the bet.

 Betting company Sportsbet has taken multi bets a step further by creating a Same Game Multi product.
 It allows bettors to combine single bets from the same match, into one multi bet.
 Combining bets from the same event has never been allowed, until now.

 The restrictions placed on the use of multi bets for bonuses can be quite confusing.
-Many betting sites will offer bonus bet refund on losing multi bets, where just one leg fails to win.
+Betting sites may offer a bonus bet refund on losing multi bets, to eligible residents, where just one leg fails to win.
 Refunds for losing multi bets is a popular form of betting promotion used to encourage existing customers to place bets.

 On the flip side, when bettors go to use the free bets that they have earned, quite often, they are not able to use them on multi bets.